SonnyBonds/cpp-checked-exceptions/README.md

 # Small header for emulating checked exceptions in C++.

+### NOTE BEFORE WE START: This library is not meant to actually be used, and is just a fun experiment in messing with C++ syntax.

 In some languages, for example Java, it is possible to declare what exceptions a function may throw, and the compiler can verify that all call sites handle these exceptions, or throws them further up the stack.

 In C++ there is no way of doing this; enter [checked_except.h](checked_except.h)